n8n-io/n8n-docs/docs/hosting/community-edition-features.md

 Once you have a license key, activate it by clicking the button in the license email or by visiting **Options > Settings > Usage and plan** and selecting **Enter activation key**.

 Once you have activated your license you will have access to it indefinitely.
-The unlocked features might change in the future, however.
+The features unlocked by the license might change in the future.